mangos/Extractor_projects/README.md

-# Extractor_projects
+## Unified Extractor Projects

-The submodule containing the unified Extractors for MaNGOS
+The submodule contains the unified Extractors for MaNGOS.

+This initially Supports:-

+* MaNGOS Zero

+* MaNGOS One

+* MaNGOS Two